Cubs vs. Reds MLB Betting Odds, Trends & Prediction

 Great American Ball Park, Cincinnati, OH

-As of this writing, our MLB Public Betting Page shows that 69% of bets are on the Reds’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 54% of bets are on the Cubs’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cubs vs. Reds MLB Betting Trends